nttlevine/nttlevine.github.io/current_TBR_list/index.md

 This is where my endeavors to model empathy as a metatheoretical approach to conducting research by humans with humans will live.
 I intend to update this page as I get input from conferences and emails from scholars with their suggestions.

+To submit your comments/suggestions and be anonymously added to the list of commenters below, email naomit.tlevine@gmail.com

 ### The Model
 ![Empathy Model](V.4.PNG)